Six Essential Things to Include in Your Monthly Budget

 Creating a monthly budget is far from easy and is certainly unique to each person, but that doesn’t mean there aren’t any common features of a budget everyone can implement.
 If you’re struggling to know what to include in your monthly budget, here are our six top suggestions.

-1. Rent
+1. Rent or Mortgage Payments

-The first obvious thing you need to allow money for in your budget is rent.
+The first obvious thing you need to allow money for in your budget is rent or mortgage.
 This is likely to take up the biggest chunk of your wages and so should ideally be paid as soon as you get paid, or within a day or two maximum.
 This way, you can see out the rest of the month in the comfort that your rent or mortgage has been paid for.

 2. Bills and Utilities